 DIY Kid's Natural Herbal Earth Paint

-This is a simple and natural herbal Earth paint to make for the kiddos that is safe enough to even eat (but don't, because it probably tastes terrible!).
+This is a simple and natural herbal Earth paints to make for the kiddos that are safe enough to even eat (but don't, because it probably tastes terrible!).
 This makes a great gift for friends if made in bulk and given in individual packets for each paint color; don't forget instructions for adding water to the dry paint mix!
 Though this recipe calls for water, you can use any of the binders above to create a different type of paint!
 The sky's the limit!

 - 1 Tbsp. white kaolin clay

 - Finely grind your pigment of choice, the finer you grind it, the better your paint will be!

 - Mix together the pigment and white kaolin clay until completely blended together.
 If you make a large batch of each color, you can store this dry powder in labeled mason jars to keep on hand for random painting time!
 As a dry powder, they will store for a year or more.

 - To make paint, in a jar or small bowl, combine equal parts powdered paint mix and water (or another binder of choice), mixing well until completely blended.
 To get a thinner paint, add a few drops more of binder until desired consistency is reached.
 To get a thicker paint, add a dash more of powdered paint mixture and mix in.